siyuan-bruce/Quantum-Finance/README.md

 # Quantum Finance
-Quantum Computing is emerging and finance could be one of first industry sectors to benefit from it.
+Quantum Computing is emerging and finance could be one of the first industry sectors to benefit from it.
 This is a new field where new ideas come out every day!
 That is why we create a collection to follow the up-to-now papers in this field!
 Welcome to join and update the collection!

 The paper format follows the style: Paper Title (Author) [Institution]

-Some papers are conducted by many institutions together, which we can only include the corresponding intisution.
+Some papers are conducted by many institutions together, and we can only include the corresponding institution.

 ## Table of Contents
   - [Portfolio Optimization](#portfolio-optimization)